 Next, you’ll use the Asciidoctor processor to generate HTML and apply a stylesheet to it from the stylesheets/ directory.

-Now it’s time to pick the stylesheet you want to apply to your content when it is rendered.
+Now it’s time to pick the stylesheet you want to apply to your content when it is rendered in the browser.

-In your file browser, navigate to the stylesheets/ directory.
+In your file navigator, navigate to the stylesheets/ directory.